-- 1 cup dry chickpeas, soaked 8 hours (or overnight) in 4 cups water, drained (you can use one drained 15-oz. can of chickpeas, but the texture will be slightly different)
+- 1 cup dry chickpeas, soaked 8 hours (or overnight) in 4 cups water, drained (you can use one drained 15-oz. can of chickpeas--do not soak--, but the texture will be slightly different)

 - 1 cup soft herbs, like cilantro, mint, parsley, basil, or thyme (I used parsley and cilantro)

 - 1 large garlic clove, chopped

 - ¼ teaspoon baking powder

 - 1 egg